 This report covers the period October 1, to September 30, and is due for submission to CMS Central Office by no later than June 30, .
 Answering the attached questions and returning the requested materials as attachments to the report will constitute compliance with the above- mentioned statutory requirement.

-If you have any questions regarding this survey instrument or the DUR Annual Report please contact
+If you have any questions regarding the DUR Annual Report, please contact

 CMS: DURPolicy@cms.hhs.gov.